History of Dewey Decimal Classification (DDC)

 The Dewey Decimal Classification (DDC) system is a general knowledge classification tool used in library classification that is continuously revised to keep pace with current knowledge.
-This system first published in the United States of America by Melvil Dewey in 1876.
-Currently DDC is published by OCLC (Online Computer Library Center), and it is the most widely used classification system in the world translated into more than 30 languages.
-It has been revides and expended through 23 major editions and the latest issued in 2011.
+This system was first published in the United States of America by Melvil Dewey in 1876.
+Currently, DDC is published by OCLC (Online Computer Library Center), the world’s most widely used classification system, translated into more than 30 languages.
+It has been revised and expanded through 23 major editions, the latest issued in 2011.

 Dewey Decimal Classification (DDC) is the most popular of all the modern library classification schemes.
 It was devised by Melville Dewey in 1876.
-It provides a systematic arrangement of all the materials mechanized by notation of great simplicity and apparent flexibility.
-With the emergence of DDC, the principle of relative location of books on shelf according to the subject became perfectly feasible and it replaced the then existing practice of a fixed location, when a certain number of shelves were allotted to each subject and each book was identified by the shelf number and its position on the shelf.
+It provides a systematic arrangement of all the materials mechanized by the notation of great simplicity and apparent flexibility.
+With the emergence of DDC, the principle of the relative location of books on a shelf according to the subject became perfectly feasible, and it replaced the then-existing practice of a fixed location when a certain number of shelves were allotted to each subject, and each book was identified by the shelf number and its position on the shelf.
 As a matter of fact, all our decimal fraction notation, but for the convenience of remembering the number, the decimal point is inserted after the third digit.
-Sub-divisions are carried out decimally and all numbers are read as decimals.
-At each stage, there are nine coordinate divisions whenever there are more than nine divisions of equal status, the eight are named and the remaining are covered in the nine division i.e. ‘others’.
-The use of simple and pure notation that is Indian numbers, provision of form division andrelative index has made DDC very popular.
+Sub-divisions are carried out decimally, and all numbers are read as decimals.
+At each stage, there are nine coordinate divisions.
+Whenever there are more than nine divisions of equal status, the eight are named, and the remaining are covered in the nine divisions, i.e., ‘others’.
+The use of simple and pure notation, Indian numbers, provision of form division, and relative index has made DDC very popular.

 1st edition | 1876 | 44 | Melvil Dewey |